wolfgramml/NBA-Simulator/README.md

 - Ensured each team has 41 home games and 41 away games
 - Created a method to calculate the standings at any given time
 - Created script to update teams' rosters
+- Calculate player stats for each game
+- Store player statline history
+- Calculate match outcome based on each player's stats